Flash Fiction: Emily’s Typewriter

 This is a piece of flash fiction I penned for Chuck Wendig’s Flash Fiction Competition, a super-fun competition using a random number generators to pick your story’s genre, primary conflict and another aspect.

 I was hoping for a few specific options from the list and luckily got one of my desired ones – Lovecraftian for genre, though I think it has come out much more Lovecraftian in voice than in genre.
-The random number generator gave me 7, 8 and 1, so Lovecraftian as a genre, man versus technology as the main conflict and demonic possession had to occur.
-I think I might have ended up making the conflict more about the demonic possession though… naughty naughty.

 This isn’t my usual voice with writing, but that is mostly because it’s a first person piece told by a man from a much earlier time period.
 I imagine my husband would be quite amused to read it and see some similarities between his own wife and Emily ;p